-Note G - Patient Assistant Funds Payable
+Note H - Patient Assistant Funds Payable

-During the year, the Organization partnered with the Incyte Foundation to allow residents in active treatment in Delaware with demonstrated need access to emergency funds to assist with medical expenses and basic living expenses, such as rent, mortgage, utilities or transportation.
-The Organization maintains the funds in a separate bank account and a designated committee review and approves all applications.
+During the year, the Organization partnered with the Incyte Foundation to allow residents in active cancer treatment in Delaware, and with demonstrated need, access to emergency funds to assist with medical expenses and basic living expenses, such as rent, mortgage, utilities or transportation.
+The Organization maintains the funds in a custodial bank account and has a designated committee review and approves all applications.
 They have determined a maximum assistance of \$3,000 per patient.

-Incyte Foundation has committed \$100,000 a year for five years.
-The Organization provided \$108,557 and \$91,772 in assistance to patients in need during the years ended December 31, 2019 and 2018, respectively.
+Incyte Foundation has committed to funds the bank account with \$100,000 a year for five years.
+The Organization has assisted Incyte with \$181,032 and \$108,557 in assistance to patients in need during the years ended December 31, 2020 and 2019, respectively.

-Note H - Net Assets with Donor Restrictions
+Note I - Net Assets with Donor Restrictions